 While we weren’t able to re-enter Narshe after escaping, an “adventurer school” existed outside the city walls to give us tutorials.
-We learned a few new features, like the fact that you can now run away in the iOS version by “flicking” a character, some details about this game’s multitudinous status effects, or the fact that Potions taste funny.
+We learned a few new features, like the fact that you can now run away in the iOS version by “flicking” a character, some details about this game’s multitudinous status effects, and the fact that Potions taste funny.
 Vindication!
 Kyle and I have been making that exact joke since the 90s.
 We also learned about this game’s new feature: Desperation Attacks.
 These were the proto-form of the franchise’s now famous Limit Breaks, where taking damage might give you a powerful attack.
-In VI’s case, Desperation Attacks only work when you’re on very low health, which meant that Kyle and I didn’t see any throughout the entire game.
+In VI’s case, Desperation Attacks only work when you’re on very low health, which meant that I didn’t see any throughout the entire game.
 Kyle saw one – Locke’s, I think – but I was in the bathroom.
 This is critical Marathon insight you’re getting here.

 We headed out into the overworld, which was immediately not covered in snow.
 I’m serious, the developers didn’t even bother with tundra tiles.
 In fact, one of the enemies, a rabbit, is pictured perpetually perched on lush vegetation.
 Were almost immediately in a desert with sweltering heat that distorted the combat background.
-This is some geography lesson we’re getting today.
+This is one hell of a geography lesson we’re getting today.
 Kyle, delighted to have a Thief in the party after spending all of our non-grinding sessions of FFV without, started stealing from nearly everyone he encountered.

 In the middle of the desert, we discovered the vaguely steampunk castle of Figaro, a nation curiously far away to the southeast (this certainly isn’t unheard of in real-world castles, but in this case they were cut off from one another by a mountain range!).
 Locke was recognized at the gates and allowed in, after which we were funnelled by guards to the throne room, where we met King Edgar, the machinist.